Sustainable Urban Drainage Systems - SuDS

 The successful implementation of a SuDS scheme should consider a combination of natural and proprietary techniques, complemented by traditional drainage methods, where appropriate.
 It is essential that planners, designers, installers and operators of SuDS drainage systems take into account the importance of whole life maintenance and the use of suitable components that deliver authentic sustainable drainage performance and longevity.

 The Sustainable Urban Drainage Systems philosophy is underpinned by the water “Management Train”.
-The Management Train applies SuDS Drainage techniques in series and is based on:
+The Management Train applies Sustainable Urban Drainage System techniques in series and is based on:

 - Prevention; good housekeeping measures within the development.